HUGE 2A NEWS: Federal Court Declares Assault Weapon and Magazine bans to be UNCONSTITUTIONAL...

 Frequently Asked Questions

-What did the federal court rule regarding Illinois' assault weapon and magazine bans?
+What did the Federal Court rule regarding Illinois's assault weapon and magazine bans?

-A federal judge in the Southern District of Illinois declared the state's assault weapon and magazine bans unconstitutional under the Second Amendment, stating they infringe upon the rights of law-abiding citizens.
+A Federal Court in the Southern District of Illinois declared the state's assault weapon and magazine bans unconstitutional under the Second Amendment, citing that these items are in common use for lawful purposes.

-What legal standards were applied in the ruling against the Illinois gun ban?
+What legal standards were applied in the Illinois gun ban ruling?

-The court applied the Bruen and Heller standards, emphasizing that the Second Amendment protects weapons in common use for lawful purposes, not just for self-defense.
+The court reaffirmed the Bruen and Heller standards, emphasizing that the Second Amendment protects weapons in common use for lawful purposes, including possession and use, not just for self-defense.

-Yes, the judge specifically noted that banning arm braces interferes with the Second Amendment rights of individuals with disabilities who require them to use pistols safely and effectively.
+The ruling noted that banning pistol braces infringes on the Second Amendment rights of individuals with disabilities who require them for safe and effective use of pistols.

 Related News